 September was brutal for eating out.
 I even had one day where I ate breakfast, lunch, and dinner on the go.
 I did get to try one new restaurant, Thaifoon.
 Cool decor but the food was underwhelming and for $20 it wasn’t really worth it, in my opinion.

 Laundry = N/A

 Showers = N/A

-The total cost of my fixed expenses in September was $554.38, which was $43.21 less than August with a changing phone bill once again.
-The total variable costs in September was $1,512.04, which was $206.39 less than August due to shared fuel expenses.
-In sum, the monthly vanlife expenses in September was $2,066.42 How does this compare with what you spend in these categories over a month?
+The total cost of my fixed vanlife expenses in September was $573.57, which was the same as August.
+The total variable vanlife costs in September was $1,232.58, which was $885.02 less than August.
+The total monthly vanlife expenses in September was $1,806.15.
+How does this compare with what you spend in these categories over a month, whether you’re in a van or a traditional home or apartment?
 Let me know in the comments below!

 Stay tuned to all things vanlife and travel by subscribing to the (nearly) monthly newsletter and joining the adventure on Instagram.
 Thanks for reading!